concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 Q: What is the usage of EffectiveDate and ExpireDate

-A: When the AvailabilityStatus value is `ChangDuringStay` the dates are use to indicate the start and end dates for when the rate is in effect.
+A: When the AvailabilityStatus value is `ChangeDuringStay` the dates are used to indicate the start and end dates for when the rate is in effect.

 For example, given